-(1) The student workload for completing a Bachelor's thesis is 12 ECTS credits and the time allowed for completion is three months.
-The student workload for completing a Master's thesis is 30 ECTS credits and the completion period is six months.
-The topic and the problems to be addressed shall be such that the thesis can be completed within the allotted time.

-(2) In exceptional cases and where reasonable grounds exist, a candidate may apply to the Examination Board for an extension to the period in which the Bachelor's or Master's thesis is to be completed.
+- (1) The student workload for completing a Bachelor's thesis is 12 ECTS credits and the time allowed for completion is three months.
+The student workload for completing a Master's thesis is 30 ECTS credits and the time allowed for completion is six months.
+The topic and the problems to be addressed shall be such that the thesis can be completed within the allotted time. - (2) In exceptional cases and where reasonable grounds exist, a candidate may apply to the Examination Board for an extension to the thesis completion period.
 In the case of a Bachelor's thesis, an extension will typically not exceed three weeks.
 For a Master's thesis, an extension should typically not exceed six weeks.
-Any extension granted shall not alter the number of ECTS credits awarded.

-(3) If a candidate is prevented from working on the Bachelor's or Master's thesis for a period of more than one week because of illness or some other cause beyond the candidate's control, the thesis submission deadline shall be extended accordingly.
-The candidate shall notify the Examinations Office immediately and provide supporting documentation, e.g. in the event of illness, the candidate shall provide a medical certificate issued by a physician.
-If a candidate is unable to work on the thesis because a child cared for by the candidate has become ill, the child's illness shall be treated as if the candidate was ill.
+Any extension granted shall not alter the number of ECTS credits awarded. - (3) If a candidate is prevented from working on the Bachelor's or Master's thesis for a period of more than one week because of illness or some other cause beyond the candidate's control, the thesis submission deadline shall be extended accordingly.
+The candidate shall notify the Examinations Office immediately and shall provide supporting documentation, e.g. in the event of illness, the candidate shall provide a medical certificate issued by a physician.
+If a candidate has to withdraw from or fails to complete the Bachelor's or Master's thesis because a child cared for by the candidate was ill, the child's illness shall be treated as if the candidate was ill.
 The candidate shall demonstrate that it was necessary for him or her to care for the ill child by providing a medical certificate issued by a physician in accordance with Article 45 of Book V of the German Social Welfare Code (SGB V).
 If the period in which the candidate is prevented from working on the thesis exceeds three months in the case of a Bachelor's thesis or six months in the case of a Master's thesis, the Examination Board may classify the thesis as 'not attempted'.
-In such cases, the candidate shall be allocated a new Bachelor's or Master's thesis once the reasons for the interruption cease to apply.

-(4) The Examination Board shall, on request, take into account statutory periods of maternal leave, periods of parental leave and family care obligations (particularly caring for one or more children or adolescents or supporting family members with care needs) as well as the special needs of students with disabilities.
-In such cases, the completion period for the Bachelor's or Master's thesis shall be extended by the statutory period of maternal leave or parental leave and may be extended further pursuant to the provisions of Section 22(2) if the candidate demonstrates physical or mental impairment arising from pregnancy, or from caring for children or adolescents, or from supporting family members with care needs.
+In such cases, the candidate shall be allocated a new Bachelor's or Master's thesis once the reasons for the interruption cease to apply. - (4) The Examination Board shall, on request, take into account statutory periods of maternal leave, periods of parental leave and family care obligations (particularly caring for one or more children under the age of 18 or providing support to family members with care needs) as well as the special needs of students with disabilities.
+In such cases, the completion period for the Bachelor's or Master's thesis shall be extended by the statutory period of maternal leave or parental leave and may be extended further pursuant to the provisions of Section 22(2) if the candidate demonstrates physical or mental impairment arising from pregnancy, or from caring for children under the age of 18, or from supporting family members with care needs.
 This shall not affect any academic accommodation granted to a student in accordance with Section 15.
 If for the reasons stated above the candidate is unable to work on the thesis for a total period exceeding three months in the case of a Bachelor's thesis or six months in the case of a Master's thesis, the Examination Board may classify the thesis as 'not attempted'.
-In such cases, the candidate shall be allocated a new Bachelor's or Master's thesis once the reasons preventing the candidate from working on the thesis cease to apply.
+In such cases, the candidate shall be allocated a new Bachelor's or Master's thesis once the reasons for the interruption cease to apply.